gnosia93/tera-to-redshift/README.md

 ## Conclusion ##

 * POC was conducted for 2 months colloborting with customer.
-* Provided optimal migration strategy with architecture, tools and expected DW downtime.
+* Optimal migration strategy was developed with architecture, tools and expected DW downtime.
-* After POC, the customer successfully migrated their DW to Amazon Redshift.
-* For ETL, due to learning curve of AWS glue, the customer stayed in informatica.
+* For ETL, due to learning curve and lack of GUI interface of AWS Glue, the customer maintains informatica.